-Many people can debate whether or not using sales scripts are a good thing.
-In this article we will outline why a very strong case can be made for how scripts can help you to get to the next level.
+Many people can debate whether or not using sales scripts is a good thing.
+In this article, we will outline why a very strong case can be made for how scripts can help you to get to the next level.

 Let’s now look at the other extreme of this example.
 Consider for a moment what it would look like if the news anchor read over the news of the day before going on the air and was fairly knowledgeable about what happened but did not have his or her thoughts listed out ahead of time as to what to say and just went on the air with an improvisational approach.
 What type of impression do you think this would make on you?

 You can apply this same dynamic to using when meeting and talking with sales prospects.
 Not only can having some of your questions and statements prepared ahead of time help you to make a better impression, it can also help you to get more out of your interactions with prospects and that can lead to improved lead generation.